liedekef/events-made-easy/readme.txt

 = 2.5.9 (2024/08/26) =
 * Fix some PHP warnings
 * Fix payment method setting via FS submit if only payment method is defined
+* CLI tool can allow mail from everywhere: allowed_senders=ALL

 = 2.5.8 (2024/08/21) =
 * New feature: pay for event submissions